Cold & flu – The most common viral infections

 How to treat common colds and the flu?

 There is no cure for most viral respiratory illnesses.
-Therefore, the focus is primarily on symptomatic relief, and however, there are some proven ways to help treat the symptoms.
+Therefore, treatment focuses primarily on relieving symptoms; however, there are some proven methods to help manage them [15]:

 Drink plenty